Chassis/Chassis/README.md

 # Chassis

-Chassis is a virtual server for your WordPress site, built using [Vagrant][].
+Chassis is a virtual server for your WordPress site, built using [Vagrant](https://www.vagrantup.com/).

 Chassis is basically a way to run WordPress (and related parts, such as PHP and nginx) without needing to worry about setting up anything.
 You can imagine it as